Skip to Content

 4. PROCUREMENT TRAINING

-1. Procurement training will provide Texas State procurers a basic understanding of the strategies, tools, procedures, policies, guidelines, documentation, and principles of procurement at Texas State.
+1. Procurement training will provide procurers with a basic understanding of the strategies, tools, procedures, policies, guidelines, documentation, and principles of procurement at Texas State.

 2. Training will include, but is not limited to, the following topics: